Salar de Atacama: Geology

 Salar de Atacama is part of a larger depression hosting other salt flats.
 This depression, called "La gran fosa" by Reinaldo Börgel is bounded by north–south structures.
 At present this larger depression conforms a subsiding sedimentary basin.
-Comparing with neighboring areas of the Andes the depression is a major topographical anomaly thought to be caused by a lithospheric block that due to its high density has remained at lower position than the rest of the Andes.
+Comparing with neighboring areas of the Andes the depression is a major topographical anomaly thought to be caused by a lithospheric block that due to its high density has remained at a lower position than the rest of the Andes.
 The high density would derive from the times the Salar de Atacama depression was a westward rift arm of the Salta Rift Basin located further east in Argentine territory.

 South of Salar de Atacama ancient plutonic rocks of Cambrian and Ordovician age crop out.
 These rocks are associated with the Famatinian orogeny.

 From the Late Cretaceous to the Late Eocene volcanic and sedimentary rocks of the Purilactis Group deposited in the basin.
 During this time volcanism occurred chiefly west of the basin rather than east as in the present, thus it was back then a back-arc basin.
 After the Purilactis Group had deposited tectonic movements tilted the strata in the north to east and in the south a thrust fault pushed old Late Paleozoic rocks over the younger Purilactis Group.